-SEMINAR: In the two-credit, graded, seminar portion of the practicum, students will utilize legislative and administrative materials as well as case law to become acquainted with the processes by which the federal government regulates tobacco and personal-care products, and to critique both the statutory framework and the performance of FDA in carrying out its administrative duties.
+SEMINAR: In the two-credit, graded, seminar portion of the practicum, students will utilize legislative and administrative materials as well as case law to become familiar with the processes by which the federal government regulates tobacco and personal-care products, and to critique both the statutory framework and FDA’s performance in protecting consumers.
 The 2009 Tobacco Act created a new regulatory regime very different from the FDA’s existing authority to regulate other products within its jurisdiction.
 Examination of the agency’s initial steps to carry out this responsibility provides a chance for students to understand how a federal agency responds to a legislative mandate requiring innovative action to address a major public health problem.
 On the other hand, FDA has minimal authority to regulate personal-care products, raising real concerns for consumer protection.
 The course will also touch on related topics such as the role of the Federal Trade Commission in the regulation of trade practices, the Freedom of Information Act, the legislative process and the interaction of federal and state regulation.

-FIELDWORK: In the two- or three-credit, mandatory pass-fail, fieldwork portion of the practicum, students will work as interns with the Campaign for Tobacco-Free Kids or the Environmental Working Group on projects aimed at influencing the legislative or administrative processes, or on matters in litigation, under the supervision of attorneys connected with these organizations.
-(Students who have completed this course will have priority consideration if they opt to apply for the Toni Stabile Graduate Fellowship at the Environmental Working Group after graduation.)
+FIELDWORK: In the two- or three-credit, mandatory pass-fail, fieldwork portion of the practicum, students will work as interns with the Campaign for Tobacco-Free Kids or the Environmental Working Group on projects aimed at strengthening the legislative or administrative processes, or on matters in litigation, under the supervision of attorneys connected with these organizations.
+(Students who have completed this course will have priority consideration if they opt to apply for the year-long Toni Stabile Graduate Fellowship at the Environmental Working Group after graduation.)

 Recommended: Administrative Law; Food and Drug Law-related courses.
 Prerequisite: J.D. students must complete the required first-year program prior to enrolling in this course (part-time and interdivisional transfer students may enroll prior to completing Criminal Justice, Property, or their first-year elective).

-Students may not concurrently enroll in an externship or a clinic (except Street Law) or another practicum course.
+Students may not concurrently enroll in an externship or a clinic or another practicum course.